I-is-as-I-does/Nexus-Apache-starter/README.md

 ## Getting started

 Download the `nexus/` folder and its content, or the `nexus.zip` archive and unzip it.
+In `index.html`, change app attributes as desired:

+- if you wish to set a custom theme, add `data-style="path/to/your/theme.css"` to the `div` tag
+- if you prefer to use another app than [Nexus-IO](https://github.com/I-is-as-I-does/Nexus-IO), change `script src`
+- if you would like to specify a default language, add `data-lang="place-lang-code-here"` to the `div` tag

 Upload the folder and files on your web server.

  - You can use an FTP file manager like FileZilla.